National Council on U.S.-Arab Relatoins

 COLONEL (RET.)
 ABBAS DAHOUK

-Colonel (Ret.)
-Abbas K. DahoukColonel (Ret.)
-Abbas K. Dahouk served in the U.S. Army for 33 years as a paratrooper in the 82nd Airborne division along with multiple staff officer assignments throughout Europe and the Middle East.
-He also served as Senior Military Advisor at the U.S. Department of State for the Bureau of Near Eastern Affairs; Defense and Army Attaché to the Kingdom of Saudi Arabia representing three consecutive United States Secretaries of Defense: Chuck Hagel, Ash Carter, and Jim Mattis; and as Associate Professor of Arabic and Persian-Farsi at the United States Military Academy of West Point.
+Abbas was born and raised in Lebanon.
+During the Lebanese Civil War, he joined the local Druze militia at the age of 15 and subsequently travelled to the former Soviet Union at the age of 17 where he received military low-intensity conflict training in Simferopol City, Crimea Peninsula.
+At the age of 21, he traveled to the U.S. seeking higher education and enlisted in the U.S. Army.
+He served in the U.S. Army for 33 years as a paratrooper in the 82nd Airborne division along with multiple other staff and leadership assignments throughout Europe and the Middle East during periods of war and peace.
+As a soldier-diplomat, Abbas served at the U.S. Department of State as a Senior Military Advisor for the Bureaus of Near Eastern Affairs and Political-Military Affairs; Defense and Army Attaché to the Kingdom of Saudi Arabia representing three consecutive Secretaries of Defense: Chuck Hagel, Ash Carter, and Jim Mattis.
+As a soldier-professor, he served as an Associate Professor of Arabic and Persian-Farsi at the U.S. Military Academy of West Point, NY.

 DR. RAYMOND JALLOW